-Michael Berry, Esq., a U.S. Marine, former JAG officer and visiting instructor in law at the U.S. Naval Academy, is Director of Military Affairs and Senior Counsel at Liberty Institute.
-He may be reached at mberry@libertyinstitute.org.
+Michael Berry, Esq., a U.S. Marine, former JAG officer and visiting instructor in law at the U.S. Naval Academy, is Director of Military Affairs and Senior Counsel at First Liberty.
+He may be reached at mberry@firstliberty.org.